 Deadly Lancer (Ex)

-At 1st level, the dragoon has learned the technique of the falling from the sky upon their opponents to inflict more damage.
-Whenever the dragoon jumps at least ten feet from his opponent (vertical or horizontal) and strikes his foe using a spear, lance, or polearm, the dragoon deals an additional +1d6 points of damage.
+At 1st level, the dragoon has learned the technique of the falling from the sky upon his opponents to inflict more damage.
+Whenever the dragoon jumps at least ten feet from his opponent (vertical or horizontal) and strikes his foe using a spear, lance, or polearm, he deals an additional +1d6 points of damage.
 This extra damage is 1d6 when first gained, and it increases by 1d6 per three dragoon levels after 1st.
 If the attack is also a critical hit, the extra damage is not also multiplied.
-For every 10 feet the dragoon jumps beyond the first 10 feet, the dragoon deals an extra 1d6 points of damage.
+For every 10 feet the dragoon jumps beyond the first 10 feet, he deals an extra 1d6 points of damage.